lab1092/blender-manual_ja/manual/modifiers/generate/bevel.rst

 ..
 TODO someone who understands these should write them in plain English, for now just copied the tool-tips.

 Width Method
-   Used to control how the :guilabel:`Width` is measured.
+   Used to control how the *Width* is measured.

    Offset
       Amount is offset of new edges from original.